microsoft/coyote/docs/ref/Microsoft.Coyote.Runtime/RuntimeLogTextFormatter.md

 This class implements [`IRuntimeLog`](./IRuntimeLog.md) and generates output in a a human readable text format.

-This class implements [`IRuntimeLog`](./IRuntimeLog.md) and generates output in a a human readable text format.

 ```csharp
 public class RuntimeLogTextFormatter : IRuntimeLog
 ```